Asymptotic dynamics on amenable groups and van der Corput sets: Appendix: Properties of sets of operatorial recurrence

 Theorem \ref{FvdCIsvdCForAmenableGroups} and Remark \ref{RemarkAboutCompletingTheListOfEquivalences} is our attempt to generalize Theorem \ref{EquivalentCharacterizationsOfvdC}\eqref{boundedcomplexvdC}-\eqref{MPSvdC} to the setting of countably infinite amenable groups.
 The work of Rodr\'iguez \cite{SaulsvdC} generalizes Theorem \ref{EquivalentCharacterizationsOfvdC}(i)-(ii) to the setting of countably infinite amenable groups.
 It is worth noting that if our group $G$ is not amenable we cannot easily talk about vdC sets and the equivalent characerizations that involve F\o lner sequences.
-Consequently, we focus the rest of the disucssion on equivalent characterizations of sets of operatorial recurrence when $G$ is a general countably infinite group.
+We focus the rest of the disucssion on equivalent characterizations of sets of operatorial recurrence on general countably infinite groups $G$.